lstanard/american-spoon/readme.md

 #### High priority: ####

+- Add labels to Home mantle carousel
+- Style arrows on the Home mantle carousel

 - Browser testing (need lots of PC testing, IE9, or IE8?, and up only)

 - Home page mantle (need more direction from JW)

+- Home page progressively loading in products

 - Pages/sections that need responsive layout fixes:
 	- login.html (increase point at which items go to 2 column)